-Dual credit courses are college courses taken in conjunction with the University of Alabama Early College, Calhoun Community College or Wallace Community College.
+Dual credit courses are college courses taken in conjunction with a cooperating college.
 These courses count simultaneously for high school and college credit.
-Students must have prior permission from the principal to enroll for dual credit and must meet requirements specified by the college.
-Tuition and course fees are the responsibility of the student or his/her parents or guardians.
-Dual Enrollment courses carry a grade weight of + 1.0 if also offered as advanced placement on the HHS campus.
+Students must have prior permission from administration to enroll for dual credit and must meet requirements specified by the college.